amaranth-grain/Python-OOP-Projects/Assignments/Assignment 3/README.md

 The user can quit the program at any point.

 The user is free to add cheese and toppings in any order.

+The user cannot checkout their pizza unless it has at least one cheese topping.

+#### Limitations

+I didn't implement the bonus mark, so the program has low scalability.
+Values are hard-coded instead of being generated programmatically.